magnitudoOrg/vertex-connector/README.md

 # vertex-connector
-Vertex Connector is a mini JS 3D-Game.
+Vertex Connector is a mini JS 3D-Game orig. written for js13games 2015 contest http://js13kgames.com

 Connect the vertices of the solid. <br>
 Try to surround the polygons to win extra points. <br>